Educational Technology Analyst III

 Background

-Luisa Li is an avid advocate of digital transformation and evidence-based teaching in higher education.
+Luisa is an avid advocate of digital transformation and evidence-based teaching in higher education.
 With 25 years of working experiences in both Chinese and US universities, she has spearheaded various collaborative projects on using innovative educational technologies in different learning environments and endeavors to support faculty development in the areas of digital literacy, alternative assessments, course design and production, and open pedagogy.
 She has BA in English Education and MA in English Language and Culture from Nanjing Normal University, and MA in Instructional Design and Technology from Virginia Tech.

 Certificates